 In addition to the indicators chosen, Mistik and L&M are committed to working on the implementation of some of the tools and adaptation options identified in the vulnerability assessment project.

 3.9.
-INTEGRATION OF FOREST MANAGEMENT ACTIVITIES WITH NON-TIMBER USES approaches identified in Table 3-5 in an attempt to ensure that the broadest suite of non-timber and potentially high conservation values is maintained.
+INTEGRATION OF FOREST MANAGEMENT ACTIVITIES WITH NON-TIMBER USES

 3.9.1.
 STRATEGIES TO INTEGRATE FORESTRY ACTIVITIES AND NON-TIMBER VALUES